Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

 \paragraph{Typing rules.} The inference rules for the theory $\Glob$ are given in figure~\ref{fig:rules-glob}.
 We say that a context (\resp a type, term substitution) is derivable if there is a derivation tree leading to its well-formedness judgment.

-We have defined variables as a syntactic properties of terms and types, thus independent of the judgments, but we are often more interested in the variables of a term together with its type.
+We have defined the sets of free variables as a syntactic function on terms and types, thus independent of the judgments, but we are often rather interested in the variables of a typed term together.
 To express this, we write $\Var{t:A}$ for the union $\Var{t}\cup\Var{A}$, with the implicit convention that in the current context $\Gamma$, the judgment $\Gamma\vdash t:A$ is derivable.

+The first few results that we mention about the theory $\Glob$ are proved by induction on the rules of the theory.
+These induction are typically tedious and uninformative, and we refer the reader to our \agda{} formalisation~\cite{benjamin21formalization} for the details.